Casal2/casal2.github.io/contributing.md

 - a check that `doBuild release`, `doBuild release [optimizer]`, `doBuild rlibrary`, and `doBuild documentation` all complete successfully;
 - a check that `doBuild test`, `doBuild modelrunner`, and system tests complete successfully;
 - a review of any changes to the Casal2 User Manual and/or other project documentation;
-- a review of any new or revisions to existing unit tests and their supporting information (e.g., the R or Python 3 ﬁles used to produce the values in the unit test(s), which should also be committed to the git repository); also discuss test coverage and whether additional unit tests should be added;
+- a review of any new or revisions to existing unit tests and their supporting information (e.g., the R or Python 3 ?les used to produce the values in the unit test(s), which should also be committed to the git repository); also discuss test coverage and whether additional unit tests should be added;
 - a review of the doxygen comments in the C++ or roxygen comments in the R source code;
 - a review of the source code (C++, R, Python, etc.); and
 - a review of the commit message(s)